rmarder/rambot/README.md

 See rambot.sh for more information.

 Note that on connection faults, RamBot will terminate and not try to automatically reconnect.
 So Having a helper script to automatically restart RamBot when that happens is very useful.

+RamBot will output lots of interesting information to it's console.
+If you run it inside screen, then run "screen -rd" to see what RamBot is doing.